CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Workflow_Guide.md

 ### Populating the Files

 #### `new-step-workflow.yaml`
-This file is meant to serve as the configuration file for the new workflow being create this file outlines:
+This file is meant to serve as the configuration file for the new workflow being created.
+This file outlines:
 - The name of the workflow
 - The steps you'd like the workflow to run prior to and after a test executes